sergioahp/logit-amplification/README.md

 python src/logit_amplification.py
 ```

+## Presentation Slides

+Research presentation slides are available at: https://sergioahp.github.io/logit-amplification/

+> **Note**: These slides are intended for research discussions between the author and mentor.
+They contain preliminary findings, technical details, and may be confusing without proper context of the ongoing research.

 ## Development in Vast
 Provide setup.sh as the provisioning script to Vast's torch container to install
 developer tools such as nvim and configure the environment